cantaur3099/MPI-installation-documentation/README.md

         mpirun -hostfile <filename> -np <#> <codefilename>

- Although be weary og the last note,it isnt often needed and the file extention of the hostfile may become a problem with certain architectures , such as my own x86.
+ Although be weary of the last note,it isnt often needed and the file extention of the hostfile may become a problem with certain architectures , such as my own x86.